 It is generally agreed upon that Jack the Ripper is responsible for five murders in the Whitechapel area, beginning in August 1888.

-However, from the 3rd April 1888 to the 13th of February 1891, the Metropolitan Police service recorded a number of attacks - 11 in all - against women and many brutal murders.
+However, from the 3rd of April 1888 to the 13th of February 1891, the Metropolitan service and Scotland Yard recorded a number of attacks - 11 in all - against women and many brutal murders.

 This has led to some speculation that Jack the Ripper may be responsible for other murders than the Canonical Five.

-These 11 murders are known as the “Whitechapel Murders.”
+These 11 murders are known as the “Whitechapel Murders”, as they all took place in the Whitechapel district of London's East End.

 No witness has ever come forward with a clear, verifiable description of the killer.